![]() | Serveur © IRCAM - CENTRE POMPIDOU 1996-2005. Tous droits réservés pour tous pays. All rights reserved. |

 function of ground harmonicity for each of the 20 vowel pairs, for both

-conditions of F0 and both conditions of target harmonicity.
+F0 and both conditions of target harmonicity.
 Vowel

 pairs differ considerably in overall identification rate, as well as in the